ieee-vgtc/ieeevis.org/content/info/call-participation/posters-faq.md

 *What are my responsibilities as a poster author?*

 To facilitate dissemination, discussion, and access, posters will be available on the conference website during IEEE VIS.
-In addition, posters will be  presented in person during the scheduled virtual poster session itself (more details will follow).
+In addition, posters will be  presented in person during the scheduled poster session itself (more details will follow).
 Presenters will be able to describe the work and to answer questions.
 Each poster will be scheduled for one viewing session.
 If the poster has multiple authors, not all authors need to be there, however, the poster must be staffed by at least one person at all times during the respective poster session.

 *What do I have to submit: the two-page summary, the poster, or both?*